pavlot/pyrftdi/docs/source/rfm75/rfm75_no_aa.rst

     controller.write_tx_payload(payload)

-to send payload.
+to send a payload.

-Receiver initialisation almost the same as for transmiter, except few details:
+Receiver initialisation almost the same as for transmitter, except few details:

 First pipe should be configured: